nhannguyen95/learning-notes/fe/frameworks/react.md

 - Does not mutate already existing variables.
 - Given same input, produces same output.

-React components rendering process should be pure function: they does not change preexisting variables (props, state, context).
+React components rendering process should be pure function: they does not change preexisting variables (props, state, context, DOM nodes, etc.).

 Benefits of pure React components:
 - The component can run in different environments.